-- 4. Ensure the correct SIM card is selected as the Primary SIM (see 'Set Primary SIM' in "Dual SIM" on page 94). - 5.
-Complete the Cellular Interface options in accordance with the following table. - Click Confirm to activate the failover policy settings.
+- Ensure the correct SIM card is selected as the Primary SIM (see 'Set Primary SIM' on Dual SIM). - 5.
+Complete the Cellular Interface options in accordance with the following table. - 6.
+Click Confirm to activate the failover policy settings.

 A green banner confirms the settings are enabled.